Mahmoud-Eid9/auth-module-backend/README.md

 You can find logs inside `/logs/app.log`

+## .env Inlcuded
+Normally it shouldn't, but in order for you to spin up the project right away I included it

 # Project Structure
 nest depends on modules, so following what nest encourages us to do.